-Finding Your Mother of the Groom Dress Q&A
+Here's Your Official Mother of the Groom Dress Rundown

-A. It's customary for the mother of the bride to purchase her dress first.
+Traditionally, the mother of the bride purchases her dress first.
 Her choice is meant to subtly dictate what the mother of the groom will wear and set the tone of the attire.
-This may seem a bit old-fashioned, but we suggest you at least have a conversation.
-Get a sense of what she's wearing (length, color, style) before you buy your dress.
-Then you're free to find something similar that you'll feel comfortable wearing.
+This may seem a bit old-fashioned, but these days, it should be more of a conversation than anything.
+The mother of the groom should get a sense of what she's wearing (length, color, style), and then find something similar that she's comfortable wearing.

-A. Not usually.
-The mother of the bride will typically only involve the mother of the groom in the mom dress discussion, but situations vary.
-Express your attire concerns to the bride and groom.
-They'll let you know what's appropriate and provide some guidelines.
-Otherwise, wear what makes you feel good.
+Traditionally, the mother of the bride will typically only involve the mother of the groom in the "mom dress discussion," but situations can vary.
+You and your partner can provide guidelines and let any stepmoms involved know what's appropriate.